 Ewan first visited on a Sunday in July 2009.
 Despite being popular, there were still a few tables available.
 The staff were uncommonly chatty and friendly (and though my server tried to convince me he could be very rude to customers, I wasn't entirely convinced).

 Of the Sunday roast options, I had the nut roast, which was a little pricy at £9 photo, but was pretty big, so not bad value at all.
 The nut roast came with a yorkshire pudding, roast potatoes as well as a mash with spring onions, steamed vegetables (broccoli, carrots, beans), and a gravy boat with a nice chunky oniony gravy.
 Jo's smaller hummous with flatbread (£3.50) came with carrots and cucumber for dipping (and the hummous rather oddly in a gravy boat as well), though the plate was warmed, meaning the cucumber was warm too.

 Ewan's second visit, on a lunchtime in March 2010, confirmed that the menu included plenty of options, including decent sandwiches at £4 (served as standard with crisps, but with chips or salad available for an extra £1.50).

-Accessibility: Toilets are upstairs, though there's an accessible toilet on the ground floor around the back of the bar.
-Step-free access to the pub itself.
+Accessibility: Step-free access to the pub itself, and there's an accessible toilet on the ground floor around the back of the bar.
+Other toilets are upstairs.
+See also Twitter thread on accessibility.